kuvasz-io/kuvasz-streamer/docs/index.md

 ### Batteries included

-Kuvasz-streamer manages publications on source databases adding and deleting configured tables from the publication automatically.
+Kuvasz-streamer manages publications and replication slots on source databases, adding and deleting configured tables from the publication automatically.
 It also performs a full sync whenever a new table is added.

 ### Flexible